Learning Cross-Examination Techniques by Experience

 Don’t learn cross-examination skills by trial and error in trial – the sink or swim method.
 It is not unusual for fledgling trial lawyers to learn by trial and error in trial.
 The downside is this sink-or-swim schooling in cross-examination can be not only the drowning of the cross-examiner but also someone else.

 Another method is to practice cross-examination in professional development workshops or in law school classes where no one is hurt in the process.
 Cross-Examination Handbook offers opportunities for cross-examinations in two criminal cases that can be used in either law school or prosecutor or defense counsel workshops.

 Case Files, Actors’ Guide and Teacher’s Manual

-The class or CLE workshop assignments for cross-examination correspond to chapters of Cross-Examination Handbook and provide practical experience in the areas covered by the chapters.
-For example, chapter 6 covers how to impeach a witness with a deposition and assignments and Case File materials are provided so that law students and practicing lawyers can perform an impeachment with a deposition.
+The law school class or CLE workshop assignments for cross-examination correspond to chapters of Cross-Examination Handbook and provide practical experience in the areas covered by the chapters.
+For example, chapter 6 covers how to impeach a witness with a prior inconsistent statement and assignments and Case File materials are provided so that law students and practicing lawyers can perform such an impeachment with.
 The versatility of the materials allows the instructor to select as many or as few of the assignments for the students/attorneys to perform as the instructor wishes to cover.

 Each assignment comes with suggested reading, which the instructor may assign.
 For instance, the instructor may assign readings in Cross-Examination Handbook to which the assignment is cross referenced with suggested selected readings for each assignment.